 Germany's largest container port

 Today more than 70 percent of all the bulk cargoes transported around the world are packed into containers.
-As Germany's largest and Europe's second largest container port Hamburg takes on an important distribution function for worldwide flows of goods.
+As Germany's largest and Europe's third largest container port Hamburg takes on an important distribution function for worldwide flows of goods.
 Four high performance container terminals make possible an annual handling capacity of some 12 million TEU (20-foot standard containers).
 Added to this is the capacity of the numerous multi-purpose terminals where alongside conventional general cargo containerised goods are handled.
 All container terminals are equipped with integrated rail terminals - that adds decisively to Hamburg's leading position among rail ports in Europe.

 Is luggage storage available at the Cruise Center?